nats-io/nats-architecture-and-design/adr/ADR-43.md

 }
 ```

-The `AllowMsgTTL` field must not be updatable, `LimitsTTL` may be updated.
+The `AllowMsgTTL` field must not be updatable, `LimitsTTL` may be updated and must have a minimum value of 1 second.

 When either these settings are set the Stream should require API level `1`.